Evidence Level

 What is the recommended dosage of Quercetin?

-The clinically studied dose for Quercetin is 500–1,000 mg/day; absorption enhanced significantly with vitamin C or bromelain; quercetin phytosome (QP) is ~20x more bioavailable than standard quercetin.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–1,000 mg/day; absorption enhanced significantly with vitamin C or bromelain; quercetin phytosome (QP) is ~20x more bioavailable than standard quercetin Always follow the product label and check with a healthcare provider for personal advice.